 Torah is acquired with forty-eight qualities and these are….with faith in the sages…

-Rabbi Nachman further explains that disputes are the result of a blemish in our faith in the sages.
-But, there are actually three types of blemishes in this regard.
+Rebbe Nachman further explains that disputes are the result of a blemish in our faith in the sages.
+But there are actually three types of blemish in this regard.
 The first is when a person blemishes his faith in the sages because he does not consider all the holy books important (including those that are not in line with his path or the path of his rabbis).
-The second occurs when the tzaddikim of the generation, who in spite of the fact that they normally do have faith in the sages, blemish their faith and fall into quarrels and disputes with other righteous individuals.
-This happens to them because common people lose their faith in tzaddikim and as the verse says, “He bears the sin of the many.”
+The second occurs when the tzaddikim of the generation, despite their faith in the sages, blemish their faith and therefore quarrel with other tzaddikim.
+This happens to them because common people lose their faith in tzaddikim and as the verse says, “He [the tzaddik] bears the sin of the many.”
 The third blemish is truly wondrous.
 Rebbe Nachman explains that even though a tzaddik may have perfect faith in other sages, because he lacks faith in the Torah that he himself teaches, he is seen as one who has blemished his faith in the sages!

 1 Chronicles 28:9.

 The filling of the letters of יִתְגַּבֵּר is יוד תו גימל בית ריש, whose value is 1431, which is the triangle of 53 (the sum of integers from 1 to 53), where 53 is the value of "rock" (אֶבֶן).
 This is the secret of the Foundation Stone (from which the world of Torah was founded), explained in the continuation of the Torah in Likutei Moharan below.
 The filling letters, meaning the letters that are added to the root letters of the word are, וד ו ימל ית יש and their value is "lowliness" (שִׁפְלוּת), which equals 8 times "faith" (אֱמוּנָה).

 .
 Likutei Moharan 1:61.